Profleide/Aula-28/README.md

-# Aula-28
+# PiratesInvasionStage-6

-Aula 28 corrigifa
+adding sounds and score